Tesla was founded on the 1st of July in 2003 by a group of engineers based in San Carlos, California.

 Is A Tesla Car Expensive To Maintain?

-Below we have collected and put together data from Tesloop who has kept a record of their Tesla Model S maintenance expenses over a period of 450,000 miles.
+Below we have collected and put together data from Tesloop, which has kept a record of its Tesla Model S maintenance expenses over a period of 450,000 miles.

 In the table, we will focus on the following: